otonyoadmin/myipathsgrav/pages/01.home/_features/features.md

 rows:
     -
         title: 'Mindfully Refine & Harness The Power  In Desires.'
-        description: 'Overcome and manage the natural fears that change can cause, with the inspirational power of a new vision and the secure confidence of a mindful Doubtless Self. <br>Learn how to refine your objects of desire mindfully using Desire Profiles and start getting what you truly want now.
-Develop clear purposeful strategies that deliver and enable passionate positive participation using Desire Profiles for each i-Role. <br>Use the templates supplied to list and explore your objects of desire in each i-Role then begin to refine them mindfully using mindful1st positive participation practice reviews.'
+        description: 'Overcome and manage the natural fears that change can cause, with the inspirational power of a new vision and the secure confidence of a mindful Doubtless Self. <br>Learn how to **refine your objects of desire mindfully** using Desire Profiles and start getting what you truly want now.
+Develop clear purposeful strategies that deliver and enable passionate positive participation using Desire Profiles for each personal or professional role you inhabit now. <br>Use the templates supplied to list and explore your objects of desire in each i-Role then begin to refine them mindfully using mindful1st positive participation practice reviews.'
         description_position: right
         image: desire_profiles_banner.png
         name: design
     -
         title: 'Invincible Core Doubtless Self Nature'
-        description: 'MYiPATHS helps you discover the security a Doubtless Self, which enables the eradication of self esteem issues in i-Roles replacing the fear of change with a delight in learning.<br>Using a proven invincible self conception, which differentiates between self and the individual identities we inhabit in everyday roles means we can have the consistent direct knowledge of a secure Doubtless Self, which abides within us beyond the passing identities we inhabit in everyday roles and relationships'
+        description: 'MYiPATHS helps you discover the security a Doubtless Self, which enables the eradication of self esteem issues in ever changing i-Roles replacing the fear of change with a delight in learning.<br>Using a proven invincible self conception, which differentiates between self and the individual identities we inhabit in everyday roles means we can have the consistent direct knowledge of a secure Doubtless Self, which abides within us beyond the passing identities we inhabit in everyday roles and relationships'
         description_position: left
         image: one_door_psychosynthesis_from_me_self_i.png
         name: responsive